Lacrosse Ball Size, Weight, and Diameter

 Lacrosse Ball Size

-- A NOCSAE SEI Certified Lacrosse Ball must have a circumference of at least 7.75 inches and not more than 8 inches.
+- A Lacrosse Ball has a circumference of at least 7.75 inches and not more than 8 inches.

 - The circumference is the enclosed boundary of a circle measured as twice the radius multiplied by Pi and squared.